w3c/wg-effectiveness/process.md

 # W3C Process for Busy People
 This document breaks down the 2018 W3C Process.
 This text can be included in the [Guide and Github] deliverable of this task force.

+## Using this Document
+This document is

+does not cover:

+legal
+patent policy

 # Terms
 * __W3C Recommendation__: W3C standards are referred to as "W3C Recommendations".
 * __Technical Reports__: